Florida Classic Car Insurance Requirements

 Image credit: Photo by Samet Çolak on Pexels

 If you've restored a classic or finally bought the collector car you always wanted, insuring it isn't quite like insuring your daily driver.
 The legal floor in Florida is the same, but a standard auto policy is the wrong tool for a car whose value goes up, not down.
-Here's what Florida actually requires for a classic, how specialty classic car policies differ, and whether your car and how you use it qualify.
+Below, we walk through what Florida actually requires for a classic, how specialty classic car policies differ, and whether your car and how you use it qualify.

 The requirement is the same; the right policy isn't